-Before joining UNICEF Ethiopia, he was UNICEF Representative to Sudan.
-In this capacity, Mr. Chaiban implemented a new programme structure reflecting the architecture of Sudan’s Comprehensive Peace Agreement.
-He also managed UNICEF’s response to the crisis in Darfur and advanced post-conflict recovery and reconstruction in southern Sudan.
+Before joining UNICEF Ethiopia, Mr. Chaiban was UNICEF Representative in Sudan.
+As Representative in Sudan, he implemented a new programme structure reflecting the architecture of Sudan’s Comprehensive Peace Agreement, managed UNICEF’s response to the crisis in Darfur and advanced post-conflict recovery and reconstruction in Southern Sudan as it was emerging from over 20 years of conflict.

 Mr. Chaiban is a national of both the United States of America and Lebanon.
-He holds a Bachelor of Science in Biology and Political Science from Tufts University and a Master of Arts in Development and Arab Studies from Georgetown University, US.
+He holds a Bachelor of Science Degree in Biology and Political Science from Tufts University and a Master of Arts Degree in Development and Arab Studies from Georgetown University, USA.